 #1 Dosing The Coffee

 By weight or by volume?
 Weighing will give you more repeatable results than using volume, as there can be more variance measuring when using tablespoons than a gram scale.
-However, the French Press is pretty forgiving so either method is fine.
+However, the French Press is forgiving, so either method is satisfactory.
 We will cover both methods.

 Measure By Weight

-The fact the ranges were so different speaks to the fact that French Press coffee can taste great using different measurements and precision is less important than other brewing methods.
+The ranges were so different, which suggests that French Press coffee can taste great using different measurements and that precision is less important than in other brewing methods.

 Measure By Volume

-Going by volume, a good starting point is to use 1 tablespoon of coffee for every 4 fluid ounces of water.
-Some of the stronger recipes say 1 tablespoon of coffee for every 3 ounces.
+Going by volume, a good starting point is to use one tablespoon of coffee for every four fluid ounces of water.
+Some stronger recipes say one tablespoon of coffee for every 3 ounces.
 You may increase the amount of coffee to your desired taste.
 Below is a general range to get you started.

 - Bodum 3 cup (12 oz) = 3-4 tablespoons